-Another benefit of spaced learning is that it stops students or learners from forgetting.
+Another benefit of spaced practice psychology is that it stops students or learners from forgetting.
 True, people forget new things over time, especially when it’s information they do not use regularly.
 Repeatedly reviewing the material learned during the learning process aids in preventing this.

 The longer you are in touch with the new information (through frequent reviews), the duration you can retain it increases.
 This continues until the information is “permanently” stored in a person’s long-term memory.

 Various studies have been conducted to ascertain, is spaced repetition effective and affirming the effectiveness of this learning technique, but the true measure is hard to quantify.
 Nonetheless, these studies have highlighted some significant benefits of using spaced learning when studying new material.
 They include:

 - Learning or knowledge is retained over the long-term

 - Active recall is far superior